Geo data – support for researchers

 A project may involve multiple processing operations with several purposes.
 In such cases, data subjects should be free to choose which purpose they accept, rather than having to consent to a bundle of processing purposes.
 In a given case, asking consent for each separate processing purpose may be warranted.

 Your research project collects data from individuals using a survey and by conducting one-to-one interviews.
-Surveys and interviews are separate processing operations, and you need to ask for consent for each one of them in separate.
+Surveys and interviews are separate processing operations, so you need to ask for consent for each one of them in separate.

 You should provide specific information with each separate consent request about the purpose of each data processing, in order to make data subjects aware of the impact of their different choices.
 Thus, specific information is necessary to enable data subjects to give specific consent.